 Mill Farm Fishery is situated just off the A29 at Bury about three miles south of Pulborough in West Sussex.
 Leave Pulborough on the A29 heading towards Chichester.

 After passing through Watersfield take the right turn onto the B2138 signed Fittleworth and Petworth.
 Almost immediately is a road to the left signed West Burton, the entrance to the fishery is about 300 yards down here in the left.
-Click on the link for more detail.
+Follow this link for a more detailed map.

 Go back to Fisheries homepage